cyrildewit/eloquent-viewable/README.md

 ### Recording views

-To make a view record, you can call the `record` method on the fluent `Views` instance.
+To track a view, simply call the `record` method on the fluent `Views` instance:

 ```php
 views($post)->record();
 ```

+**Where Should You Record Views?**

-The best place where you should record a visitors's view would be inside your controller.
+The recommended place to record views is inside your controller’s method that handles displaying the model.
 For example:

 ```php
 // PostController.php